nginxinc/nginx-ldap-auth/README.md

 ![NGINX LDAP Architecture](http://nginx.wpengine.com/wp-content/uploads/2015/06/components-e1434577427617.jpg)

-For a step-by-step description of the authentication process in the reference implementation, see [NGINX Plus and NGINX Can Authenticate Application Users](https://nginx.com/blog/nginx-plus-authenticate-users#ldap-auth-flow).
+For a step-by-step description of the authentication process in the reference implementation, see [How Authentication Works in the Reference Implementation](https://nginx.com/blog/nginx-plus-authenticate-users#ldap-auth-flow) in [NGINX Plus and NGINX Can Authenticate Application Users](https://nginx.com/blog/nginx-plus-authenticate-users).

 ## Installation and Configuration